Dreaming of You (Selena album): Recording

-David Byrne (pictured) was invited to collaborate with Selena on a song for the Don Juan DeMarco soundtrackl however, after completing the recording, he was informed that the producers had chosen a different creative direction and shelved the track–much to Byrne's frustration.
+David Byrne (pictured) was invited to collaborate with Selena on a song for the Don Juan DeMarco soundtrack; however, after completing the recording, he was informed that the producers had chosen a different creative direction and shelved the track–much to Byrne's frustration.

-In March, for a Don Juan DeMarco club scene, producers approached David Byrne, who offered his in-progress song "God's Child" as a potential duet with Selena.
-Sending the analog multitrack tape to Q-Productions, Byrne encouraged her to interpret it freely; she reimaged the song as an impassioned embodiment of "la castigadora", evolving it into "God's Child (Baila Conmigo)", encapsulating a fierce yearning for liberation through dance.
+In March, for a Don Juan DeMarco club scene, producers approached David Byrne, who suggested his in-progress song "God's Child" as a potential duet with Selena.
+Sending the analog multitrack tape to Q-Productions, Byrne encouraged her to interpret it freely; she reimaged the song as an impassioned embodiment of "la castigadora," evolving it into "God's Child (Baila Conmigo)," encapsulating a fierce yearning for liberation through dance.
 Though Byrne found Selena to be more of a unifying symbol than a musical innovator, he was impressed by her ingenuity and felt she elevated the track.
 The soundtrack producers voiced concern over its bilingual format and questioned its marketability as a single.
 Plans for a music video directed by Tim Pope were scrapped, once Bryan Adams agreed to record the soundtrack.
 Selena's contributions, along with those by Michael Stipe and Tori Amos, were shelved in favor of Adams' work.
 Byrne admitted he was "pissed off" by the decision, though by May, the song was positioned to be in the soundtrack of Blue in the Face.

-Selena's illness delayed the album's release to summer 1995, with 13 tracks planned for completion by May.
+Selena falling ill in early 1995 delayed the album's release to summer, with 13 tracks planned for completion by May.
 SBK slated her English-language debut for May, later delayed to fall due to her heavy Latin market commitments.
 Brennan noted the unprecedented nature of producing a debut for an artist who didn't have time to record, noting that she couldn't tell Selena not to perform at the Houston Astrodome in front of a record 60,000 attendees to record her album.
-Michael Corcoran of the Austin American-Statesman seplicated her Latin success delayed the pivot, and Behar agreed, saying the label prioritized solidifying her Tejano base before risking a complete Anglophone shift.
 In the months after Selena signed with SBK, the label kept insisting they couldn't pull her off her Latin music tour long enough to record.
 Throughout the first three weeks of March, Abraham was inundated with requests for Selena to perform throughout the U.S. and Mexico, at the same time Selena was scheduled to start recording material for her next Tejano album.
 While Selena was in the studio on March 30, 1995, she was scheduled to travel to Los Angeles to record additional material for her English-language album.
 Future recording sessions were scheduled to take place in April and May.
 Throughout the recording sessions for the English-language album, Selena was elated, realizing her childhood dream of introducing her music to new audiences, and wanted to represent the best of both America and the Hispanic world.
 She told The Tampa Tribune the album revealed a side of her fans had never seen and promised they would be genuinely surprised.